-“The declaration of the Heard Island and McDonald Islands Marine Reserve and an adjoining conservation zone in October last year demonstrates the Howard Government’s strong commitment to the sound management of Australia’s oceans,” Dr Kemp said.
+“The declaration of the Heard Island and McDonald Islands Marine Reserve and an adjoining conservation zone in October last year demonstrates the Federal Government’s strong commitment to the sound management of Australia’s oceans,” Dr Kemp said.

 “The Gift to the Earth Award is a tribute to the great efforts of all those involved from conservation and fishing industry groups and who worked together with the Government to protect the environment and to promote sustainable fishing.”

 The Heard Island and McDonald Islands Marine Reserve — located in a remote area of the Southern Ocean about 4500 kilometres south-west of Fremantle in Western Australia — was declared under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 to protect the environmental values of the region and provide an effective conservation framework to manage the region in an integrated and ecologically sustainable manner.